dsnet/remote-keyless-system/README.md

 ## Introduction ##

 Ever get tired of fumbling around your wallet looking for your room card key?
-Worse yet, realizing that you left the key in your room to begin with?
+Worse yet, to realize that you left the key in your room to begin with?
 What if you could control access to your room wirelessly?
 Now you can!

-This remote keyless entry system consists of a wireless receiver mechanism that listens for encrypted passcodes sent by individual transmitter fobs.
+This remote keyless entry system consists of a wireless receiver mechanism that listens for passcodes sent by individual transmitter fobs.
+The transmitters send codes in encrypted form with a rolling code.
+This prevents any form of replay attack.

 [![system-demo](http://code.digital-static.net/remote-keyless-system/raw/tip/media/system-full.jpg)](http://www.youtube.com/watch?v=MCNyj44IE78)
 (Click above image for demonstration video)

-*To be continued*

-## Design ##

-*To be continued*

 ## Implementation ##